Kertrix/archives-portal-europe/README.md

 ## Usage

-To use it, simply run the scriptn and enjoy! :)
+To use it, simply run the script and enjoy! :)

    ```sh
    python main.py